Inaris SAT>IP Client/Server Solution

 Modular and Slim

-The SAT> IP software was implemented in compliance with the TARA Systems quality standard with modular architecture (for better testing and maintainability) and is middleware agnostic and platform independent.
+The SAT> IP software was implemented in compliance with the TARA Systems quality standard with modular architecture (for better testing and maintainability) and is software agnostic and platform independent.
 This ensures that the Inaris SAT>IP solution can be integrated in a simple way in an existing software infrastructure - and this can be done across platforms.

 Together with SES Astra we extended the SAT>IP standard to allow the distribution of pay TV content in the home via IP.
 In addition an improved streaming via WLAN is realised through client driven transcoding.
 So the client is able to choose best possible streaming quality dependent on the available signal strength.